"Leading with Passion and Courage"

 - Cynthia Longfellow Teaching Recognition Award went to William Rodriguez, Assistant Professor and Chair of Juvenile Justice and Youth Advocacy

-- Edward H. Ladd Award Teaching Excellence Award went to Cheryl Render Brown, Associate Professor and Chair of Early Childhood Education
+- Edward H. Ladd Award for Academic Excellence and Service Award went to Cheryl Render Brown, Associate Professor and Chair of Early Childhood Education

 - Presidential Award for Student Scholarship went to Hannah Coughlan